sarashs/Wallstreet-Bets/README.md

 # Wallstreet-Bets
-This is repository contains our quantitative studies and analysis of the stock market.
+This is repository contains my quantitative studies and analysis of the stock market for personal trading.
 ![repo image](Images/repo_image.png)